yuwenli925/REIM/README.md

 EIM.m is on the poles, interpolation points and the Lebesgue Constants.

 REIM.m is the function used for all other scripts.
 When the approximation interval and the objective functions change, the dictionary of the negative poles and the interpolation points (bset and xset) should change by users to achieve better approximation results.

+REIM_power1_demo.m is on the REIM rational approximation of x^(-s) on [1e-6,1], in which the OGA and the AAA are also used;

 REIM_power2_demo.m is on the REIM rational approximation of x^(-s) on [1e-8,1];